 Whenever you plan on going hunting, first you have to make the decision on what weapon you plan on bringing and how many animals you plan on hunting.
 While a rifle might be great for knocking one target down quickly with a well-placed shot, the noise will scare away anything in the area, making it much harder to hunt multiple animals.

 This is where a bow comes in.
-While they are much harder to use than a rifle, their silence makes them perfect for hunting multiple targets in one go.
+While they are much harder to use than a rifle with something like the Armasight Predator scope, their silence makes them perfect for hunting multiple targets in one go.
 As stated, bows are very difficult to use, however, there are many attachments out there that can make your experience that much easier.

 Here are some bow hunting accessories that are a must for hunters.

 One of the biggest downsides to using a bow is that the arrow drops much quicker than a bullet does.
 Therefore, you have to be able to compensate for this and know how to compensate as well.
 Any professionally made hunting bow will have markings to help you determine how the arrow is going to drop and where you need to aim based on the distance from your target.